veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 That is why they prefer to have a strong police unit, lenient gun regulations, but tight regulations on immigration.

-Within their community, social concervatives are happy to share resources with eachother.
+Within their community, social conservatives are happy to share resources with eachother.
 They can be very generous to eachother.
 However, they will not be generous to people outside of their community.

 ### Unintended Consequences